 The facility will serve 1,000,000 visitors, fans, tourists, and students annually.
 It will produce 300 jobs, internships, host 200 annual live events and educational programs for people of all ages.
 The socio-economic impact in NYC is estimated at over $350M annually.

 The non-profit and fully Chartered Hip Hop Hall of Fame will oversee the museum, preservation, collections, educational programming, individual, and group tours.
 Besides, community outreach with an executive team, full-service staff, hip hop pioneers, and volunteers will be included.
 The Museum will feature over 100 exhibits, galleries, interactive displays, special topic exhibits, memorabilia, and collectibles.
 Hall of Fame Inductees will be enshrined in wax, and also explored through interactive exhibitions.

 Our vision is to present historical timelines that tell the unique story of Hip Hop and its creation, influences, elements, and values.
 The HHHOF while going a step further by sharing the real impact of the art form on the social, political, and economic landscape of the United States and the World.
-The Museum is slated to complete development and construction in late 2022-23.
+The Museum is slated to complete development and construction in late 2026, early 2027.

 The Official Old School Brunch Launched the Hip Hop Hall of Fame Awards TV Show' Induction Ceremony & Concert on BET Cable Network, and The Hip Hop Hall of Fame Museum publicly in 1995 at Sylvia's Restaurant in Harlem.

 The Inaugural 'Hip Hop Hall of Fame Awards' Luncheon at Sylvia's in Harlem 1995 with Hip Hop Legends Grandmaster Caz, Mr. Magic, Founder JT Thompson, Kool DJ Red Alert and Ez AD!